-The COP26, a two-week major global climate summit this coming November in Glasgow, will not fulfil the Paris Agreement, The Guardian reports.
+The Guardian reports that COP26, a two-week major global climate summit in Glasgow this November, will not fulfil the Paris Agreement.

-Hosted by the United Kingdom and attended by 30,000 participants, the COP26 will disappoint campaigners, and some countries as hoped-for outcomes will fall short.
+The United Kingdom hosted COP26, which was attended by 30,000 participants.
+Campaigners and some countries will be disappointed, as the hoped-for outcomes will fall short.
 Emission pledges from all major economies through their Nationally Determined Contributions (NDCs), collectively, will not be enough to cut emissions in half needed to limit global warming to 1.5°C.

-According to a senior UN official, “We are not going to get to a 45% reduction, but there must be some level of contributions on the table to show the downward trend of emissions.”
+A senior UN official said, “We are not going to get to a 45% reduction, but there must be some level of contributions on the table to show the downward trend of emissions.”

 Lord Nicholas Stern, the climate economist, says that falling short of emissions plans does not mean failure.
 Instead, we should hope for good progress in closing that gap between now and 2021.

-This year’s climate summit is more urgent thane ever as we have seen more extreme natural events happening worldwide: record-breaking heatwaves, flashfloods and inundations, and severe forest fires.
-To make COP26 a decisive moment for our planet to limit warming to 1.5C, the Environmental Defense Fund suggests these four things need to happen between Climate Week and the two-week summit.
+This year’s climate summit is more urgent than ever as we have seen more extreme natural events worldwide: record-breaking heatwaves, flash floods and inundations, and severe forest fires.
+To make COP26 a decisive moment for our planet to limit warming to 1.5°C, the Environmental Defence Fund suggests these four things must happen between Climate Week and the two-week summit.
 Below is a summary:

-- Countries must amp up their emissions reduction targets.
-Governments must do more to slash their emissions and come up with more ambitious NDCs.
-China should fulfill its promise to stop investing in coal-fired projects abroad.
+- Countries must increase their emissions reduction targets.
+Governments must do more to reduce emissions and develop more ambitious NDCs.
+China should fulfil its promise to stop investing in coal-fired projects abroad.

-- Wealthy nations must come to the table with strong commitments.
-Rich economies should meet their $100 billion-per-year climate-finance commitment to developing countries to help them cope and adapt to climate change.
+- Wealthy nations must make strong commitments.
+Rich economies should meet their $100 billion-per-year climate-finance commitment to developing countries to help them cope with and adapt to climate change.

 - Countries must move quickly to slash methane pollution.
 The US and the European Union announced a Global Methane Pledge to invigorate international support to cut methane emissions.
 In October, the US also proposed strong Environmental Protection Agency methane standards that will limit oil and gas production pollution.

-Climate change is now amongst us, and it is time for countries to take bold steps, using the most robust methods and the fastest actions to tackle climate change.
+Climate change is now upon us, and it is time for countries to take bold steps, using the most robust methods and the fastest actions to tackle it.

 Cop26 climate talks will not fulfil aims of Paris agreement, key players warn.
 (2021 September 27).
 The Guardian.
 Retrieved from https://www.theguardian.com/environment/2021/sep/27/cop26-climate-talks-will-not-fulfil-aims-of-paris-agreement-key-players-warn